KhartesViewer/scroll2zarr/README.md

 The main thing to understand is that as a web-based application, Neuroglancer must be run via a web server.
-Neuroglancer also expects that the OME-Zarr data be served by a web server.
+Neuroglancer also expects the OME-Zarr data to be served by a web server.
 Fortunately, these two servers are pretty easy to set up.

 1. Build and start Neuroglancer.